lfilipiuk/github-users-search/docs/components/Layout.md

 The component takes the following props:

-- `children` (React.ReactNod): The content to be rendered inside the layout.
+- `children` (React.ReactNode): The content to be rendered inside the layout.

 ## Usage